gitter-badger/auth-middleware/readme.md

     }
 ));
 ```

-> To cast the token to a specific class as seen above,
-> custom _decoder_ must be used for `TokenMiddleware`, see the next chapters.
+💡\

-For highly flexible options to instantiate the middleware, read the "Compose Your Own Middleware" chapter below.
+For highly flexible options to instantiate the middleware,

-For the defaults to work (the decoder in particular),
-you need to install [Firebase JWT](https://github.com/firebase/php-jwt) package.\
-`composer require firebase/php-jwt:"^5.0"`
+read the ["Compose Your Own Middleware"](#compose-your-own-middleware) chapter below.

 >
-> 💡
->
-> You are able to use any other decoder implementation and need not install Firebase JWT package, see below.
->
-> The MW can also be used for OAuth tokens or other tokens,
-> simply by swapping the default decoder for another one.
->
-> The examples use [Slim PHP](https://www.slimframework.com) framework,
+> The examples above use [Slim PHP](https://www.slimframework.com) framework,
-> but same applies to any [PSR-15](https://www.php-fig.org/psr/psr-15/) compatible middleware dispatcher.
+> but the same usage applies to any [PSR-15](https://www.php-fig.org/psr/psr-15/)
+> compatible middleware dispatcher.
 >